Kong/spec-renderer/README.md

 ## Third-party packages and Thank You

-- Thank You [Stoplight](https://stoplight.io/) for beautiful parser and ACT producer [stoplight/http-spec](https://github.com/stoplightio/http-spec).
+- Thank You [Stoplight](https://stoplight.io/) for beautiful parser and AST producer [stoplight/http-spec](https://github.com/stoplightio/http-spec).

 - Thank You [Stoplight](https://stoplight.io/) for excellent approach for dealing with specification's table of contents and specification's  security definitions.
 Found in [elements](https://github.com/stoplightio/elements) and currently placed into [src/stoplight](src/stoplight/), while [PR]() back to elements package pending.